KohaILS/koha-manual-zh-cn/source/circulation.rst

      **Note**

-     -  You can customize the columns of this table in the :ref:`'Table settings'<column-settings-label>` section of the Administration module (table id: issues-table).
+     You can customize the columns of this table in the :ref:`'Table settings'<column-settings-label>` section of the
+     Administration module (table id: issues-table).

-At the top of the Check out screen is a box for you to type or scan the item's barcode into.
+At the top of the check out screen is a box for you to type or scan the item's barcode into.

--  **Important**
+  **Important**

   Many modern barcode scanners will send a 'return' to the browser, making it so that the 'Check out' button is automatically clicked

 -  If the barcode is not found you will be prompted to use fast cataloging to add the item.
 Learn more about :ref:`fast cataloging <fast-add-cataloging-label>` later in this manual.

--  If you have
-   :ref:`itemBarcodeFallbackSearch` set to
-   'Enable' then you can enter a keyword search in this box instead of just a barcode (this will make it possible to check out using title and/or call number).
+-  If you have :ref:`itemBarcodeFallbackSearch` set to 'Enable', then you can enter a keyword search in this box instead of just a barcode (this will make it possible to check out using title and/or call number).